justaboredkid/sacred-tui/README.md

 This means you can move around your camera instead of creating individual frames just to view a different part of the large model.

-See [`demosacred.py`](https://github.com/justaboredkid/sacred-tui/blob/master/demosacred.py) for the full potential of this library.